NucleoidMC/nucleoid.xyz/content/blog/01_mapmaking.md

 Map Making 101

-When a builder decides that they want to make a map, they first of all, head to our build server (Whitelisted for obvious reasons) found at <code>build.nucleoid.xyz</code>
+When a builder decides that they want to make a map, they first of all, head to our (whitelisted) build server found at <code>build.nucleoid.xyz</code>

 They choose a game and create a map using a handy command.